gmartins-dev/nextjs13-linktree/README.md

-# A link-sharing application with Next.js 13, React, and styling with
+# A link-sharing application with Next.js 13, React, and styling with TailwindCSS.